-A Java Runtime, at least version 1.6 (http://java.sun.com).
+• A Java Runtime, at least version 1.7 (?http://java.sun.com, will be installed automatically during T3Q installation if not already present).

 The T3Q command-line tool requires two environment variables to be set no matter what the operating system is.